Retrieval from Mixed Sampling Frequency: Generic Identifiability in the Unit Root VAR: Notation and Model Class

 \subsection{Mixed Frequency Data: Stock and Flow Variables}

-A main challenge of the identifiability proof in the integrated case - as opposed to the stationary case \citep{AndersonEtAl2016a} - is that the second moments of an integrated process are time dependent and cannot be estimated directly.
-Instead, for the sake of practical relevance of identifiability considerations, we identify from observable second moments of stationary transformations of the level process (see details below).
-The second moments for these transformations can be estimated consistently by the sample (auto-) covariances.\\ Suppose for the moment, that the matrix of cointegration vectors $\beta$ is known.
+A main challenge of the identifiability proof in the integrated case -- as opposed to the stationary case \citep{AndersonEtAl2016a} -- is that the second moments of an integrated process {(that is, $\mathbb{E} y_s y_t$, $s,t \in \mathbb{Z}$)} are time dependent and cannot be estimated directly.
+Instead, for the sake of practical relevance of identifiability considerations, we identify from observable second moments of stationary transformations of the level process {(that is, $\left( y_t \right)_{t \in \mathbb{Z}}$).} \\ Suppose for the moment, that the matrix of cointegration vectors $\beta$ is known.
 Our proof commences from what we call the ``blocked process'', where we distinguish between the Stock- and the Flow-case:\\ \textbf{1.
-Stock Variables:} In this case for $t \in N \mathbb{Z}$, we get the co-stationary vector of observed (after identification of $\beta$) random variables.
+Stock Variables:} In this case for $t \in N \mathbb{Z}$, we get the co-stationary vector $\tilde{y}_t$ of ``observed'' random variables.
 We will use $\tilde{n} := r + n + (N-1) n_f$ for the dimension of $\tilde y_t$ henceforth.
-Let $u_t^\mathcal{S} :=\beta^{\prime} y_t$ and $\Delta_N y_t := y_t -y_{t-N} = \sum_{j=0}^{N-1} \Delta y_{t-j}$.\\
+Let $u_t^\mathcal{S} :=\beta^{\prime} y_t$, $\Delta_N y_t := y_t -y_{t-N} = \sum_{j=0}^{N-1} \Delta y_{t-j}$, {and }\\

-\textbf{2.
+The blocked process $(\tilde y_t)$ is similar to the blocked process in \cite{AndersonEtAl2016a} with the distinction that we added the variable $\beta'y_t = u_t^{\mathcal S}$ and take differences at lag $N$.
+Admittedly, the true $\beta$ is in fact not observed, however since $\beta$ can be estimated consistently, for the purpose of the analysis of identifiability we can assume $\beta'y_t$ to be observed.\\ \textbf{2.
 Flow Variables:} In a similar way, we may consider the case where all slow variables are flow variables, in which case we are able to observe the temporal aggregate $w_t := \sum_{j=0}^{N-1} y_{t-j}^s$ at $t \in N \mathbb{Z}$.
 So

 If all slow variables are flow variables, we can observe $\sum_{j=0}^{N-1} y_{t-j} = \left( w_t^{\prime} , \sum_{j=0}^{N-1} y_{t-j}^{f \prime} \right)^{\prime} $, $t \in N \mathbb{Z}$.
 Since $\beta^{\prime} y_t$ is stationary, we have that $\left( \beta^{\prime} y_t \right)_{t \in N \mathbb{Z}}$ and $u_t^\mathcal{F} := \beta^{\prime} \sum_{j=0}^{N-1} y_{t-j} \in \mathbb{R}^r$ are integrated of order zero.
 For the flow case we define the co-stationary vector process